-New: 14-day speedcourses automatic and gear B-licence are available, starting at age 16
+New at our driving school: 14-day speedcourses automatic and gear B-licence are available, starting at age 16

 CBR (the Driving Test Organisation) is the Dutch statutory body responsible for the administering of driving tests.
 Each year CBR holds around half a million theory tests and half a million practical driving tests.
 CBR operates almost 200 test centres throughout the country.
 It is only responsible for driving tests; driving instruction in the Netherlands is provided by private driving schools such as ourselves.
+Our driving school is well-known at CBR, this helps you as well.

 Before you can take your practical license you need to obtain a theory license.
 You can follow a 1-day English CBR training here.
 The theory exam has 40 knowledge questions and 25 danger-recognition questions.
 Most people find it very difficult, it should not be underestimated.